az4-yx/innovather/README.md

 ## **Project Overview**

-Innovather is a minimart management system designed to simplify shopping and administrative tasks.
+innovather is our team's project: a minimart management system designed to simplify shopping and administrative tasks.
 Users can add items to their cart, use vouchers, and administrators can view all user activities through a dynamic admin panel.

 ---